gradle/develocity-gitlab-templates/README.md

 ## Requirements
 > [!IMPORTANT]
-> Develocity 2024.1 or above is required starting from template 1.3.0 and above.
+> Develocity 2024.1 or above is required starting from version `1.3.0` and above.
 See [here](#short-lived-access-tokens) for more infos.

 - GitLab 15.11 since they use [inputs](https://docs.gitlab.com/ee/ci/yaml/inputs.html).
 - Shell with curl should be available on the executor